epics-base/setuptools_dso/README.md

 ### Runtime

-Beginning with setuptools-dso 2.0 a file `*_dso.py` will be generated alongside each DSO. eg. dso `mypkg.lib.thelib` will create `mypkg/lib/thelib_dso.py`.
+Beginning with setuptools-dso 2.0 a file `*_dsoinfo.py` will be generated alongside each DSO. eg. dso `mypkg.lib.thelib` will create `mypkg/lib/thelib_dsoinfo.py`.
-If `mypkg.lib` is a valid python packages (contains `__init__.py`) then `mypkg.lib.thelib_dso.py` can be imported, and will contain the attributes:
+If `mypkg.lib` is a valid python packages (contains `__init__.py`) then `mypkg.lib.thelib_dsoinfo` can be imported, and will contain the attributes:

 - `.dsoname`    eg. "mypkg.lib.thelib"
 - `.libname`    eg. "thelib.so"